danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/README.md

 ```
 Used in:
 - snowplow_combined/30_day/*.sql

+## SCD Type 2
+This macro inserts SQL statements that turn an inputted CTE into a [type 2 slowly changing dimension model](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row).

+From [Orcale](https://www.oracle.com/webfolder/technetwork/tutorials/obe/db/10g/r2/owb/owb10gr2_gs/owb/lesson3/slowlychangingdimensions.htm): "A Type 2 SCD retains the full history of values.
+When the value of a chosen attribute changes, the current record is closed.
+A new record is created with the changed data values and this new record becomes the current record.
+Each record contains the effective time and expiration time to identify the time period between which the record was active."

+In particular, this macro adds 3 columns: `valid_from`, `valid_to`, and `is_currently_valid`.
+`valid_from` will never be null, while `valid_to` can be NULL for one row per ID (`is_currently_active` will be TRUE in that case).
+It is possible for an ID to have 0 currently active rows (referred to as a "Hard Delete" on the source db.)

+Used in:
+- gitlab_dotcom_gitlab_subscriptions.sql
+- gitlab_dotcom_issue_links.sql
+- gitlab_dotcom_label_links.sql
+- gitlab_dotcom_members.sql
+- gitlab_dotcom_project_group_links.sql

 ## SFDC Deal Size ([Source](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/macros/sfdc/sfdc_deal_size.sql))
 This macro buckets a unit into a deal size (Small, Medium, Big, or Jumbo) based on an inputted value.